QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

-This structure  sets the stage for the emergence of a time-inconsistent optimal government plan  under a Ramsey (also called a Stackelberg)  timing protocol.
+This structure  sets the stage for the emergence of a time-inconsistent optimal government plan  under a Ramsey   timing protocol, also called a Stackelberg timing protocol.

-We'll study outcomes under a Ramsey timing protocol below.
+We'll eventually study outcomes under a Ramsey timing protocol.

 But we'll also study the consequences of other timing protocols.